(Last updated on: 28/05/2022)

 Unique built attraction examples: The Grand Canyon glass bridge (USA), Nevis Bungy Jump (New Zealand), F1 car driving, Abu Dhabi race track (UAE).

-There are many other purpose built tourist attractions around the world that do not neatly fit into any of the above categories.
+There are many other purpose built types of tourist attractions around the world that do not neatly fit into any of the above categories.

 As tourists, we desire things that are innovative, new and different.
 This is why many unique tourist attractions have been built around the world.